cgascoig/cgascoig.github.io/_posts/2017-03-29-ansible-with-homebrew-python.md

 ---
 layout: post
-title: "Notes for future me: Ansible with Homebrew Python"
+title: "TIL: Ansible with Homebrew Python"
+category: til
-tags: [notes-for-future-me]
+tags: [ansible]
 ---

 Usually when using Ansible, it will execute the modules specified in the playbooks on the remote host using Python.
 The Python binary is not selected using the usual `/usr/bin/env python` but instead is set in the `ansible_python_interpreter` inventory variable.
 This variable defaults to `/usr/bin/python`.